berybox/genCRC32/README.md

 ## Installation

+Download and run binary file from Releases

-Clone the repository and build using Go:
+or clone the repository and build using Go:

 ```bash
 git clone https://github.com/berybox/genCRC32.git